mwarning/MeshGraphViewer/README.md

   Graph topology and data in JSON format.
 May be first unnamed argument.
   The graph file is reloaded when its timestamp changes.
 * `--call` *path|address*
-  Commands triggered via the web interface are send to an external program,
+  Commands triggered via the web interface are used as programm arguments,
-  unix socket file or given IP address via TCP/UDP.
+  or send to a unix socket file or given IP address via TCP/UDP.
   E.g. `/usr/bin/send_program`, `unix:///var/com.sock`, `tcp://localhost:3000`.
 * `--config` *json-file*
   Configuration file for custom command buttons, colors and map tile sources.